Taken Tasmania circa 1935

 1922 May 22.
 Arrives back in Sydney

-1923 Granted Civil Aviation Licence - Granted B License - No 4
+1923 Granted Civil Aviation Licence .
+He gained his B license No 4 .
+He flew with Mathews Aviation

 1924 Mar 6.
 Divorce granted, filed by Mabel Florence O'Connor on the grounds of desertion.